top of page

 tree planting

 For several years we have been planting trees on Gutchpool to restore habits for local species and increase the biodiversity.
-Alongside this, we are rolling out a new agroforestry scheme in 2023.
+Alongside this, we laid out and planted a new agroforestry scheme in 2023.
 Lanes of various native trees will provide us with a rich harvest of fruit and nuts, as well as coppice - which we can use on other projects around the farm - and browse value, shelter and shade for the sheep

 market garden, kitchen garden, organic fruit and vegetables